5 YouTube Tips for Churches in 2020

 If you record your sermons and produce other video content, you don’t want to miss out on YouTube.

-If you’re new to YouTube, or have had your own channel for a while, here are five tips to get the most out of your YouTube channel:
+Whether you’re brand new to YouTube or have had your own channel for a while, here are five key tips to get the most out of your YouTube channel:

 1. Brand Your YouTube Channel